 SO MANY ENERGIES!!!

 I was seeing this guy this past year.
 He was so freaking active.
 I’m telling you he ran circles around me and everyone I know.
 Suddenly I found myself wanting to run marathons and stay up all night talking about anything.
 Yet I’d still wake up at four in the morning ready to take on the world.
 I couldn’t really tell you where all of this energy was coming from.
-I honestly though he was just a good influence on me.
+I honestly thought he was just a good influence on me.

 I was happy.
-Clearly he had to be the reason.
+Clearly, he had to be the reason.
 Right?
 Nope.
 He was only the catalyst.